DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 ***The Old Svalich Road.*** The **druid** random encounter has been added to introduce the Forest Folk faction prior to their official presence in [[Arc K - The Missing Gem]], and to further foreshadow Lady Wachter's relationships with Baba Lysaga and Leo Dilisnya.

-***Bargainin With the Hags.*** This brief alternative path is offered for parties that may wish to use a diplomatic solution instead of a hostile one, notwithstanding the hags' predation of Franz and his children.
+***Bargain With the Hags.*** This brief alternative path is offered for parties that may wish to use a diplomatic solution instead of a hostile one, notwithstanding the hags' predation of Franz and his children.
 The soul leech has been added to provide the players with an additional impetus to raid Castle Ravenloft in [[Arc T - Ravenloft Heist]] and to foster a closer interest in Rahadin, Strahd's chamberlain.

 This guide intentionally foregoes alternative bargains that the hags might seek to make, such as directing the players to sell dream pastries or kidnap children for them.
 These alternative bargains fail for multiple reasons: